County of Västerbotten, Sweden/Norway (63° - 65° N)

 If the map does not appear, your browser window may need to be reduced in size and/or popup blockers must be disabled.

-Map showing the migration of a marked moose between Sweden and Norway.
+Map showing the migration of a tagged moose between Sweden and Norway.